 Lions Quest Programs:

-The Lions Quest training to be held March 10-11 at the 2015 Tennessee Conference on Volunteerism and Service-Learning has been cancelled.
-Please sign up for our monthly Volunteer Tennessee newsletter for more information on upcoming trainings.
+Please sign up for our monthly Volunteer Tennessee newsletter for information on upcoming trainings.

 Volunteer Tennessee and the Tennessee Lions clubs have been providing schools with Lions Quest training and research-based curriculum for more than 10 years.
 Lions Quest K-12 programs focus on service-learning, character development, substance and violence prevention, and social and emotional learning.